guidance-guarantee-programme/pension_guidance/content/benefits.md

 $E
 **Example** Your income is £125 per week.
-You get Guarantee Credit (a part of Pension Credit), which increases your income to £148.35.
+You get Guarantee Credit (a part of Pension Credit), which increases your income to £151.20.
 You then buy an annuity and your income increases to £220 per week.
-As you now earn more than £148.35 - the Guarantee Credit threshold - you don’t qualify for Guarantee Credit any more.
+As you now earn more than £151.20 - the Guarantee Credit threshold for the 2015 to 2016 tax year - you don’t qualify for Guarantee Credit any more.
 $E